ally2211/atlas-headphones/README.md

 #  Web Design Headphones Desktop and Mobile

+###  Our Website is published here:  https://lustrous-trifle-3e1e5d.netlify.app/

 # Building a Web Page the Right Way
 Some guidelines we implemented to ensure your web page is well-structured and maintainable.

 ## Foundations